section-engineering-education/engineering-education/content/articles/logistic-regression-in-python/index.md

 y = 0 whenever
 $\theta^{T}$$\it x$  $\ <$ 0

-From the above case, we can summarise that:
+From the case above, we can summarise that:
 >$\theta^{T}$$\it x$  $\geq$ 0 $ \implies$ y = 1
 $\theta^{T}$$\it x$  $\ <$ 0 $ \implies$ y = 0

 Now that we know when the prediction is positive or negative, let us define the **decision boundary**.
 The *decision boundary* is simply a line that separates y = 0 from y = 1.
 It is the hypothesis function that creates the decision boundary and not the dataset set.
-With an example, let us understand it better.
+Lets go over an example.

 Let's define $\theta$ such that;